chaos-genius/chaosgenius-docs/docs/Operator_Guides/Configuration/supported-timezones.md

 # Supported Timezones

 This is the list of timezones and their UTC offsets supported by Chaos Genius.
+This can be configured using the .env file.
+For more information please refer to the [Config Param Guide](/Operator_Guides/Configuration/config-params.md).

 | Name | UTC Offset |
 | ---------- | ---------- |